brege/kometa-letterboxd/README.md

   monthly Letterboxd lists of the form "favorite movies - August, 2022".
 Replaces the "favorite movies" with "new title", and can be made into a wrapper to dynamically build a monthly collection.

 - [Tagged](/lists/tagged.py)
   if you tag collections with "plex" on Letterboxd, this builder will create Kometa collections from these collections.
-These are handpicked films that are easier to pick and tease out of Letterboxd than anywhere else, expecially compared to Plex.
+These are handpicked films that are easier to pick and tease out of Letterboxd than anywhere else, especially compared to Plex.

 - [Showdown](/lists/showdown.py)
   this is a sophisticated method.
 [Letterboxd Showdowns](https://letterboxd.com/showdown/) is a page of over 250 lists, each of which are constructed by a
 [motif](https://en.wikipedia.org/wiki/Motif_(narrative)) such as "Brief Encounter" or "Sense and Sensibility" that don't narrowly fit into a genre (War) or theme (political and human rights).

   Importing a whole Showdown page, which Kometa can do, is problematic.
-These pages contain a lot movies, from users, that do not fit the motif.
+These pages contain a lot of movies, from users, that do not fit the motif.
 Letterboxd staff cuts the aggregate list down to the 20 best represented movies for that motif.

 ### Showdowns in Plex